Naika Venant Facebook Suicide: Mom Taunted 14-Yr-Old Girl As She Hanged Herself

 — Susie Bowser (@suzarella2) March 16, 2017

-FDCF said in its report that it received information from undisclosed sources that “Gina Alexis,” who watched and commented during the live-stream, was, in fact, Naika’s mother Gina Caze.
+FDCF said in its report that it received information from undisclosed sources that “Gina Alexis,” who watched and commented during the livestream, was, in fact, Naika’s mother, Gina Caze.

 Under the alias Gina Alexis, Caze reportedly posted Facebook comments, taunting her daughter and daring her to commit suicide in the moments before her death, the FDCF report claimed.